upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 - One oligodendrocyte can myelinate many axons
 - Increase speed of action potential conduction (saltatory conduction)

 c.
-EPENDYMAL CELLS
+Ependymal cells
 """"""""""""""""""""""""""

 - Line the ventricles of the brain and central canal of spinal cord
 - Produce and circulate cerebrospinal fluid (CSF)
 - Part of the choroid plexus

-1.5.1.2 In Peripheral nervous system
+1.5.1.2 In Peripheral Nervous System
 ----------------------------------------

-1. SCHWANN CELLS
+1. Schwann cells
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Similar to oligodendrocyte
 - Produce myelin in the peripheral nervous system
 - One Schwann cell myelinates only one segment of a single axon

-2. SATELLITE CELLS
+2. Satellite cells
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Satellite cells in the PNS are glial cells that surround neuronal cell bodies in ganglia and regulate their chemical environment, providing support, protection, and metabolic assistance.